itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

-# Xtext and Contrained Natural Languages: Requirement Boilerplates
+# Xtext and contrained natural languages for software requirements

+This series shows how to create a constrained natural language based on sentence templates (boilerplate) using Xtext.
+The resulting language will allow the usage of natural language in combination with references to model elements at specific parts of the boilerplate.
+In comprehension to text processing programs the resulting language will support the user through the usability functions of Xtex and will ensure that the requirements match the used boilerplates.
+Furthermore the requirements will be mapped to a data model which allows there validation and post processing.

+Dann Part1:, Part2:, Part3: beschreiben

+## Part 1: Requirement boilerplates
+Requirement boilerplates aim to increase the quality of textual requirements by defining a sentence template with placeholders for specific words or phrases that define the particular requirement.
 There is a wide range of boilerplates used for requirements documentation.
 For example user stories in agile software development:

 	As a <role>, I want <goal/desire> so that <benefit>

 Such boilerplates allow the documentation of requirements in an standardised way without the knowledge of a specific requirements language and therefore can be used by domain experts as well as requirements engineers.
+Furthermore they reduce the risk of ambiguous, inconsistent or vague requirements arising form the use of natural language.

-Often boilerplates are used with text processing programs which do not provide any input assistance related to the biolerplates for the user and do not allow an automated validation or post-processing of the requirements.
+Often boilerplates are used with text processing programs which do not provide any input assistance related to the boilerplates and do not allow there automated validation or post-processing.

 This post shows how to create a language based on boilerplates using Xtext.
 The resulting language will allow the usage of natural language in combination with references to model elements at specific parts of the boilerplate.
-In comprehension to text processing programs the resulting language will support the user through the usability functions of Xtex and will allow the validation of natural language using Part-of-speech tagging (POS-tagging).
+In comprehension to text processing programs the resulting language will support the user through the usability functions of Xtex and will ensure that the requirements match the used boilerplates.
+Furthermore the requirements will be mapped to a data model which allows there validation and post processing.

 ### Boilerplate
-The used boilerplate is similar to the one defined by the International Requirements Engineering Board (IREB):
+The used boilerplate is similar to the one defined by the International Requirements Engineering Board ([IREB](https://www.ireb.org/)):

 <center>![boilerplate](file:images/boilerplate.png)</center>
-<center>*Figure 1: The used boilerplate*<sup>[1](#myfootnote1)</sup>.</center>
+<center>Figure 1: The used [boilerplate](https://requirementstechniques.wordpress.com/documentation/requirements-templates/ "IREB Boilerplates").</center>

 The following sentences are examples for requirements based on this template.
 Keywords are bold, references to modell elements are encapsulated in angle brackets and optional parts are in ecapsulated in square brackets: